csvpath/csvpath/README.md

 This path says open the file named `filename`, scan all the lines, and match every line scanned.

 The filename following the `$` can be an actual relative or absolute file path.
-It could alternatively be a logical identifier that points indirectly to a physical file.
+It could alternatively be a logical identifier that points indirectly to a physical file, as described below.

-For usage, see the unit tests.
+This is a very basic use.
+For more usage, see the unit tests.

     path = CsvPath(delimiter=",")
     path.parse("$test.csv[5-25][#0=="Frog" @lastname="Bats" count()==2]")